michaelaltmann/get-your-refund/bookmarklet.md

 This bookmarklet flags in blue, those clients that most greeters will want to avoid because they fall into one of the following categories

 - Spanish speaking
-- Virtial VITA (the inbox icon)
+- Dropoff VITA (the inbox icon)
-- Associated with a partner org that handling their own greeting.
+- Associated with a partner org that is handling their own greeting.

 Drag the gray button below to your bookmarks bar.
 Then when you are on the list of clients, clck the bookmarks to flag those clients in blue.